rikhuijzer/blog/posts/tomato.md

 +++
-title = "QoS setup using Tomato in combination with an Experiabox" published = "25 August 2015" rss = "My first blog post."
+title = "QoS setup using Tomato in combination with an Experiabox" published = "25 August 2015" description = "My first blog post." image = "/assets/tomato.png"
 +++

 *This is a copy of my blog post at [Blogspot](https://rikhui.blogspot.com/2015/08/qossetuptomato.html).